Skip to Content

 • We usually rinse the rice only two to three times or until it is clean.
 However, if it is only for frying, rinse the rice until the water runs clear to remove as much starch as possible.
 This way will reduce the sticky problem during stir-frying.

 • Cook the rice with slightly less water so that the rice has a firmer texture.
 Experienced home cooks can make a reasonably accurate estimation.
-If you are new to cooking rice, the water I use to cook rice for frying is 1.6x of the dry weight (before rinsing) of rice.
+If you are new to cooking rice, the water I use to cook rice for frying is 1.6x the dry weight (before rinsing) of rice.
 Add this amount of water to the drained and washed rice and cook in the rice cooker (Note: Use 1.75x if you cook it as steamed rice, not for stir-frying.)

-How to avoid the rice clump together during frying
+C. How to avoid the rice clumping together during frying

 • Spread the rice on a tray and blow it under the fan for 15 minutes.
 The rice will become firmer and dryer.